Object-based high contrast travel time tomography: Forward step

 \subsection{Fast travel time/path finding}

-For the object based velocity model proposed in the previous discussion, we now prove that a travel path finding algorithm can be built using induction on the number of objects included in the model.
-If there are $N$ objects in the model and their velocities are different from each other, the computational complexity will be $O(N!)$.
-For now, in order to reduce the complexity, we assume that all objects have the same velocity and consider the high contrast velocity case, i.e., $v = v_{1} = \dots =v_{N}$ and velocity ratio $v/v_{h} \rightarrow \infty $.
-With the high velocity contrast assumption, we can ignore the time spent passing through an object, which provides a way to find the fastest travel path by considering the path between objects recursively, thus greatly reducing the computational complexity.
+The object-based model we proposed in Section \ref{sec:object_based_velocity} is a generic model.
+Each object can have arbitrary velocity, and the model has the ability to present any velocity distribution.
+In this paper we use Markov Chain Monte Carlo (MCMC) sampling for reconstruction.
+Typically Monte Carlo sampling is considered to be too computational expensive for traveltime tomography.
+The reason is that in each iteration we would need to calculate the traveltime for a new model, and then run a large number iterations to sample the probability space.
+Thus, it is critical to find a way to calculate the traveltime efficiently.

-We build our path-finding algorithm by induction.
-We start by assuming there is only one object in the velocity model, $V(\thetav_{1})$, then the travel path between a transmitter $\alphav$ and a receiver $\betav$ will be either the direct path connecting transmitter-receiver points $\alphav$ and $\betav$ or the one passing through the object, whichever is faster (see Fig. \ref{fig::travelpath}(a)).
-Thus, the travel time function for any two points $\alphav$ and $\betav$ with a single object $\thetav_{1}$ in the model is the fastest of two possible travel paths:
+Since we consider the high contrast velocity case, for simplicity here we assume that all objects have the same velocity, which is much higher than the background velocity, i.e., $ v_{1} = v_{2} = \dots =v_{N}$ and $v_{i} \gg v_{h} $.
+This assumption will not be valid for smooth velocity variation.
+But for the application we consider, fractured reservoir characterization, the fracture permeability is several orders of magnitude higher than that of the host rocks.
+With the high velocity contrast assumption, the time spent passing through an object can be ignored, which provides a way to find the fastest travel path by considering the path between objects recursively, thus greatly reducing the computational complexity.
+We will explain this concept next.